logo

 total_digits 4 Determines number of input boxes to be created for entry of the verification code.
 Any realistic number.

-size blank Displays the input boxes at either small or big sizes.
+size small Displays the input boxes at either small or big sizes.
 Default is small.

 small big